aws-samples/aws-mlflow-sagemaker-cdk/README.md

 ## Architecture

-In this project, we show how to deploy MLflow on [AWS Fargate](https://aws.amazon.com/fargate) and use it during your ML project with [Amazon SageMaker](https://aws.amazon.com/sagemaker).
+In this project, we show how to deploy MLflow on [AWS Fargate](https://aws.amazon.com/fargate) with basic authentication and use it during your ML project with [Amazon SageMaker](https://aws.amazon.com/sagemaker).
 Our solution is based on three main high level components:
 * MLFlow server;
 * HTTP API Gateway; and